Skip to main content

 Root cause: Filters still applied, or selection cleared before export

-Fix: Check filters are set correctly before selecting contacts.
-Re-select contacts and export immediately without navigating away.
+Fix: Review active filters before selecting contacts.
+Re-select the contacts and export immediately without navigating away.

 Issue: Contact appears multiple times

-Root cause: Duplicate imports with slightly different data (typos, formatting differences)
+Root cause: Duplicate imports with slightly different data, such as typos or formatting differences

-Fix: Lemlist should deduplicate by email, but variations cause duplicates.
-Manually merge or delete duplicate.
-Clean data before import to prevent duplicates.
+Fix: lemlist should deduplicate by email, but variations can still create duplicates.
+Manually merge or delete duplicates and clean data before import to prevent this.

 Optimization Tips

-Use lifecycle statuses consistently - Train team on when to move contacts between stages.
-Consistent usage makes reporting and filtering reliable.
+Use lifecycle statuses consistently - Train your team on when to move contacts between stages so reporting and filtering stay reliable.

-Create custom lists for key segments - Save frequently used filters as lists (e.g., "High Priority," "Tech Industry," "Engaged Last 30 Days").
-Saves time vs. re-filtering constantly.
+Create custom lists for key segments - Save frequently used filters as lists, such as "High Priority," "Tech Industry," or "Engaged Last 30 Days."

-Regular cleanup - Periodically export and review "Not interested" or "Bounced" contacts.
-Remove invalid data to keep the database clean.
+Regular cleanup - Periodically export and review low-quality or outdated contacts to keep the database clean.

-Set contact owners - Assign ownership for territory management.
-Makes handoffs clear and prevents duplicate outreach from multiple team members.
+Set contact owners - Assign ownership clearly for territory management and handoffs.

-Use bulk actions for efficiency - When updating many contacts (change owner, update lifecycle, push to campaign), use bulk selection rather than one-by-one.
+Use bulk actions for efficiency - When updating many contacts, use bulk selection rather than editing one by one.

-Export before major changes - Before bulk deleting or making significant updates, export affected contacts as backup.
+Export before major changes - Before bulk deleting or making significant updates, export affected contacts as a backup

 Did this answer your question?